Knowledge Base

 Before you start, you'll need:

-• Access to Terminalfour Search Crawler
+• Access to a Terminalfour Search Crawler,

-• A SearchStax Site Search account
+• A SearchStax Site Search account,

-• Access to Terminalfour training environment
+• Access to a Terminalfour environment.

 Overview of Solution Components